Communities

 I have a sideways answer that might not be satisfying: instead of playing D&D, play a RPG that uses c...

-dsr‭ wrote over 1 year ago
+dsr‭ wrote almost 2 years ago

 I have a sideways answer that might not be satisfying: instead of playing D&D, play a RPG that uses cards, e.g. the https://en.wikipedia.org/wiki/Castle_Falkenstein_(role-playing_game) system, or something similar.
 I understand that playing cards are generally permitted as long as you are neither removing them from the deck to cast them away nor gambling.
 Generating characters on some other day of the week would be necessary.

-droid‭ wrote 9 months ago
+droid‭ wrote over 1 year ago

 I don't know what's required to observe the sabbath, but I think that all or most of the gmless games by Ben Robbins could work: https://www.lamemage.com/